Tainted\\Coders

 In Bevy, timers don't tick down from their initial value.
 Instead they tick up from zero until they reach their Duration.

 We can then call finished or just_finished to switch behavior when they are done.
+The difference between them is that just_finished only returns true if the timer finished in the last tick.

 Timers as a resource